 Meet in either Whistler or Squamish, depending on where you are staying.
 We meet for a gear inspection before heading out to the trailhead on the west side of the 99 highway right between Squamish and Whistler BC.
 We will then spend the whole day in the alpine climbing and return in the afternoon.
 Typically we depart at 6 am and return around 4 pm.

 *Contact us for custom dates, duration and included costs

-Tricouni North Ridge is a great objective for any climber with some alpine or rock experience with difficulties to 5.4.
-The day is anywhere from 8 - 12 hours long so good fitness and the ability to move through hiking and scrambling terrain all day is imperative.
+Tricouni North Ridge is a great objective for any climber with some alpine or rock experience with 5.4 grading difficulties.
+The day is anywhere from 8 - 12 hours long, so good fitness and the ability to move through hiking and scrambling terrain all day is imperative.

 Elevation gain from trailhead: 750m

 Climb steepness: 45 - 55 degrees

 Rock difficulty: 5.4